ianfshirley/Reading-Notes/reading-notes/class-01.md

 2.what do i want to accomplish<br>

 ###Semantics<br>
-1.because an h1 has meaning as well as being styled as a header
+1.because an h1 has meaning as well as being styled as a header<br>
 2.semantic tags convey data/meaning and not just presentation. it can help with SEO, accessibility and other things<br>
 ###What is JavaScript?<br>
 1.<br>